-4.0 Restrictions to avoid conflicts of interest
+3.3 Restrictions to avoid conflicts of interest

-4.1 Gifts
+I. Gifts

-The IAC is subject to a number of complex laws and regulations in Canada, the U.S. and other jurisdictions that govern the provision of gifts and entertainment to government officials.
-Consequences for breaching them are severe.
-IAC will not tolerate any violation of applicable law or of the organization's policies related to gifts.
+IAC is subject to a number of complex laws and regulations in Canada, the U.S. and other jurisdictions that govern the provision of gifts and entertainment to government officials.
+The consequences for breaching them are severe.
+IAC will not tolerate any violation of any applicable law or of the organization's policies related to gifts.

 Covered Individuals must not use their position to solicit gifts, hospitality, or other benefits.
-Employees and Directors shall not accept gifts, hospitality or other benefits that are or may be perceived as being connected directly or indirectly with the performance of their duties from any individual or organization, other than in the following limited instances:
+Covered Individuals shall not accept gifts, hospitality or other benefits that are or may be perceived as being connected directly or indirectly with the performance of their duties from any individual or organization, other than in the following limited instances:

-- a) within the course of the normal exchange of gifts, hospitality or other benefits between persons doing business together; - b) tokens exchanged as part of protocol; or - c) the normal presentation of gifts, hospitality, or other benefits to people participating in public functions, provided, in all instances, that such gifts, hospitality or other benefits must not be of such a nature that could have a real, apparent, or potential influence on the Employee's or Director's objectivity and impartiality in performing their duties on behalf of the IAC.
+- a) within the course of the normal exchange of gifts, hospitality or other benefits between persons doing business together; - b) tokens exchanged as part of protocol; or - c) the normal presentation of gifts, hospitality, or other benefits to people participating inpublic functions;

+provided, in all instances, that such gifts, hospitality or other benefits must not be of such a nature that could have a real, apparent, or potential influence on the Covered Individuals' objectivity and impartiality in performing their duties on behalf of IAC.
+For full details, see IAC's Gift Giving Policy.

 Covered Individuals must not solicit or accept cash or cash equivalents as gifts.
 The value of a gift or benefit permitted shall not exceed \$100 CAD in value from any one source per calendar year.
 This amount may be adjusted for international markets using the current Statistics Canada post index for the country.
 The post index adjusts for differences in costs in international markets compared to Canada.

 Hospitality that is incidental to a meeting (such as a business lunch or dinner) is considered a tangible gift and subject to this limit.
-The value of a single event invitation, inclusive of admission, travel fees, hospitality and accommodation, shall not exceed \$200 CAD (or equivalent local market value).
+The value of a single event invitation, inclusive of admission, travel fees, hospitality, and accommodation, shall not exceed \$200 CAD (or equivalent local market value).
 The total value of all event invitations received by a Covered Individual in a calendar year from a single source shall not exceed \$400 CAD (or equivalent local market value).

-Employees and Directors may accept paid conference passes to a conference.
+Covered Individuals may accept paid conference passes to a conference.
 The value of any single conference pass accepted (inclusive of admission, travel fees, accommodation, and hospitality) shall not exceed \$1,000.00 CAD.
 The total value of all conference passes received from a single source in a calendar year shall not exceed \$2,000.00 CAD.
 Any conference pass exceeding these monetary limits may be accepted with prior written approval from the Code Administrator, whose permission shall only be granted in writing, in accordance with the principles and provisions of this Code, and where acceptance of the conference pass would not create a real or apparent conflict of interest.

 Acceptance of any allowable gift, regardless of value, should be reviewed to consider whether the gift is being offered by someone whose interests could be affected by a decision the Employee or Director could be called upon to make.
-Covered Individuals should also consider whether accepting a gift would, or would appear, to place the Employee, Director or the IAC under an actual, potential, and/or perceived obligation.
+Covered Individuals should also consider whether accepting a gift would, or would appear, to place the Employee, Director, or IAC under an actual, potential, and/or perceived obligation.
 If so, regardless of the dollar value, the gift should not be accepted.

-4.2 Business/concurrent employment
+II.
+Business/concurrent employment

-Employees may participate in a supplementary appointment, business, undertaking or employment, including self-employment, unless it:
+Covered Individuals, subject to the following assessment, may participate in a concurrent appointment, business, undertaking or employment, including self-employment, unless it: